Seasons of Wildlife

 Elegant northern pintails, greater and lesser sandhill cranes dancing in meadows, and brilliant songbirds provide ample viewing and photography opportunities for visitors to the Refuge.
 Migratory waterfowl and shorebirds begin arriving in late winter and songbirds wait until later in the spring to arrive, so timing your visit is critical in the spring.

-Many species of raptors, ducks, geese and swans use the Refuge in winter, but their numbers are reduced compared to other times of year, because of cold temperatures and few areas of open water.
-Check Marshall Pond at Headquarters, the Blitzen River, Benson Pond, Knox Pond and at the Narrows Pullout.
+Many species of raptors, ducks, geese, and swans use the Refuge in winter, but their numbers are reduced compared to other times of the year, because of cold temperatures and few areas of open water.
+Check Marshall Pond at Headquarters, the Blitzen River, Benson Pond, Knox Pond, and the Narrows Pullout.
 Search for Barrow's and common goldeneyes, and mergansers, as well as, the rare Eurasian widgeon.

-One of the highlights of winter is large groups of tundra swans which may be present in October and November at Knox Pond, Benson Pond and on Marshall Pond.
+One of the highlights of winter is large groups of tundra swans which may be present in October and November at Knox Pond, Benson Pond, and Marshall Pond.
 Hundreds can gather in one area and their voices carry long distances.
 Resident trumpeter swans may also be seen.
-Both species of swans may remain through the winter, but in smaller numbers.
+Both species of swans may remain through the winter but in smaller numbers.

 Malheur National Wildlife Refuge was established in 1908 to protect migratory waterfowl, with an emphasis on colonial nesting species.
 Today, the Refuge encompasses over 187,000 acres that is disproportionately important as a stop along the Pacific Flyway, and as resting, breeding and nesting area for hundreds of thousands of migratory birds and other wildlife.
 Many of the species migrating through or breeding at Malheur are highlighted as priority species in national bird conservation plans.